For the most recent information, please visit the School of Public Health website.

 By the time of graduation from CAS and as a condition of entry into the SPH, students must have completed the following specific courses:

 - Statistics: CAS MA 115 and 116; or CAS MA 213 and 214; or CAS MA 684; or SPH BS 704.
-Students who previously took SPH BS 701 or SPH BS 703 may “count” these courses.
+Students who successfully completed SPH BS 701 or SPH BS 703 between Fall 2009 and Fall 2012 may “count” these courses.
 Students who attain a grade of B or higher in both CAS MA 115 and CAS MA 116, or in both CAS MA 213 and CAS MA 214, or in CAS MA 684 will have fulfilled the MPH biostatistics requirement and are not required to take an SPH biostatistics course.
 (However, credit received for these CAS statistics courses does not count toward the minimum total of 48 credits of SPH coursework required for graduation with the MPH.)

 - Epidemiology: SPH EP 713 (Introduction to Epidemiology, 3 credits).
-Students who previously took SPH EP 711 or SPH EP 712 in a past semester may “count” these courses.
+Students who successfully completed SPH EP 711 or SPH EP 712 between Fall 2009 and Fall 2011 may “count” these courses.

 - Either SPH LW 740 or the MPH Health Law, Bioethics and Human Rights core course requirement (SPH LW 717 or SPH LW 751).
-Students who previously took SPH LW 707 may “count” this course as meeting the MPH core course requirement.
+Students who Students who successfully completed SPH LW 707 between Fall 2009 and Fall 2012 may “count” this course as meeting the MPH core course requirement.
 Health Law, Bioethics and Human Rights concentrators must take SPH LW 751 to meet the MPH core course requirement.
 All students will have to take the MPH Health Law, Bioethics and Human Rights core course requirement eventually to meet the MPH requirements, and they may complete this requirement after they graduate from the College of Arts & Sciences.

 Students are required to meet with the Director of Undergraduate Education and/or with a staff member in the Registrar’s Office at the School of Public Health shortly after being accepted into the dual degree program in order to plan their public health courses.
 Proactive planning is essential for timely completion of all MPH requirements.
 Students are also expected to review this tentative schedule of courses with their academic advisor at CAS.
 Students who have previously declared an undergraduate minor in Public Health will formally “un-declare” it at CAS Academic Advising, 100 Bay State Road, 4th floor, since courses taken toward the minor cannot also be counted toward the MPH degree.